 Student Application Process

-Home Interview: Within a few weeks after we receive the completed application forms, an instructor will contact the applicant for a home interview.
-In some cases, an interview may be done over the telephone, at which time we may also request that the applicant tape a short video of his or her independent travel in the home area.
+After we receive the completed application forms, an instructor will contact the applicant for an interview.
+If the interview is done over the phone, we may request that the applicant tape a short video of his or her independent travel in the home area.

-Selection Committee: All applications are evaluated and discussed by the Selection Committee, which is made up of staff from the administration, training and admissions departments.
+All applications are evaluated and discussed by the Selection Committee, which is made up of staff from the administration, training, and admissions departments.
+Accepted applicants will be placed is in the next available class.
+Accepted applicants with special requirements or requests may have to wait a longer period of time.

 The contact person for Admissions and Graduate Services is Sara Ormenyi.
 To request an application packet for admission, please call (818) 833-6428, email at SEOrmenyi@GuideDogsofAmerica.org, or complete the information and submit the form below.